gabriel-young/robusta/README.md

 usage: payment_engine.py [-h] input_file

-Payments engine that reads a series of transactions from a CSV file, handles disputes and chargebacks, and then outputs the state of clients accounts.
+Payments engine that reads a series of transactions from a CSV file, handles disputes and chargebacks, and then output on state of clients accounts.

 positional arguments:
   input_file